MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 * [11] H. Ritchie, V. Samborska, and M. Roser.
 (2023).
 Plastic Pollution.
 Published online at OurWorldinData.org.
 Retrieved from https://ourworldindata.org/plastic-pollution

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank the people who provided support through this project.
+* I'd like to say a big thank you to:
+  - Vasi Pavaloi, my facilitator, for all his support and helpful advice throughout this project.
+  - Niel McEwen, my subject expert, whose amazing expertise and knowledge made this project possible
+  - Mahnoor Hussain, my  cousin, for her brilliant advice on the interaction design and aesthetics of my dashboard.